phantombuster/legacy-docs/nick.rst

     nick.getCurrentUrlOrNull()

-This method is synchronous and returns *null* if it fails otherwise it returns a the current URL (String).
+This method is synchronous and returns *null* if it fails otherwise it returns a the current URL as a string.
 Note that the url will be url-decoded.

 More info: http://docs.casperjs.org/en/latest/modules/casper.html#getcurrenturl